 The qualifications in professional development are intended for professional people, mostly aged 19 or over, who want to update their knowledge and skills.
-They will be of interest primarily to people working (or wanting to work) in the following areas.

 Equality diversity and inclusion